12 Symptoms Of ADHD In Adults

 Medically reviewed by April Justice, LICSW

-Updated November 21, 2023by BetterHelp Editorial Team
+Updated June 14, 2024by BetterHelp Editorial Team

-Some experts believe that the majority of adults living with ADHD are undiagnosed, so the actual prevalence may be much higher.
+Diagnosing ADHD can be challenging; it can be misdiagnosed as a learning disability, mood disorders, or somewhat similar conditions (like oppositional defiant disorder, or ODD) due to having similar symptoms, or symptoms may go unrecognized.
 Since ADHD may be more common in adults than most people realize, and because its symptoms present differently as an individual gets older, knowing how the disorder can manifest itself in adults is often helpful.
-Below, we’re going to outline 12 common symptoms of ADHD in adults, discuss their implications, and review possible treatment methods.
+Below, we’re going to outline 12 common symptoms of ADHD in adults based on the symptoms listed in the Diagnostic and Statistical Manual diagnosis criteria, discuss their implications, and review possible treatment methods.

 Getty/Vadym Pastukh

-1. Trouble Cleaning/Organizing
+1. Trouble cleaning/organizing

 If you’re an adult with ADHD, it can be difficult for you to organize your space and keep it clutter-free.
 You may find that items get lost when they aren’t put away systematically.
 It could also be hard for you to organize your workspace in a way that optimizes efficiency.
 Disorganization can affect your ability to get things done throughout the day, create conflict in relationships, and exacerbate other symptoms of ADHD.

-2. Problems Prioritizing
+2. Problems prioritizing

-3. Time Blindness
+3. Time blindness

 Time management can often be a challenge for adults with ADHD.
 Time blindness is a common ADHD phenomenon that can cause you to lose track of time and misjudge how long events and tasks will take to complete.
 While struggles with time management may be particularly noticeable at work or in social situations, they can have an impact on every aspect of your life.

-4. Lack Of Focus
+4. Lack of focus

 5. Hyperfocus